Current Conditions

 Snow removal equipment can only remove snow.
 Thermal heating is needed to remove the final layer of ice that usually forms under the snow.

-Other information for visitors to Mauna Kea, including safety, summit tours, and public star-gazing.
+Other information for visitors to Maunakea.

 Maps